Wills (including Testamentary Trusts)

 The Australian Taxation Office accepts that taxable income from a deceased estate may be distributed between testamentary trust beneficiaries, including children, with each beneficiary being eligible for the tax free threshold of $18,200.

-Wills containing Special Disability Trusts also are used for the purpose of making provision for handicapped children or adults.
+Graham Legal also prepares Wills containing Special Disability Trusts within the meaning of Section 1209L of the Social Security Act 1991.
+These trusts are used for the purpose of making provision for handicapped children or adults suffering impairment that would qualify the person for any of the following:

 Financial circumstances are diverse